phoityne/pms-dxt/README.md

 #### Available Tools
 - **`pty-connect`**
-  Launches any command through a PTY interface with optional arguments.
+  Runs a command via a pseudo-terminal (pty) to interact with external tools or services, with optional arguments.
-  Great for general-purpose terminal automation.

 - **`pty-terminate`**
   Forcefully terminates an active pseudo-terminal (PTY) connection.

 - **`pty-message`**
-  Sends input to an existing PTY session (e.g., `df -k`) without needing full context of the current terminal state.
-  Abstracts interaction in a programmable way.
+  pms-messages is a tool for sending structured instructions or commands to a running PTY session.
+It abstracts direct terminal input, allowing the LLM (MCP client) to interact with the PTY process in a controlled and programmable way.

 - **`pty-bash`**
-  Starts an interactive Bash shell (`/bin/bash -i -l`) in a pseudo-terminal.
-  Empowers AI to execute shell commands like a real user.
+  pty-bash is a tool that launches a bash shell in a pseudo terminal (PTY).
+It allows the LLM (MCP client) to interact with a real Linux shell in an interactive terminal (PTY).
+This enables AI to run system commands, collect information, and handle prompts or TUI-based tools as if operated by a human, making it effective for dynamic Linux-based automation and diagnostics.

 - **`pty-ssh`**
-  Opens a remote SSH session via PTY, enabling access to remote systems.
-  Accepts user/host and SSH flags as arguments.
+  Establishes an SSH session in a pseudo-terminal with the specified arguments, allowing interaction with remote systems.

+- **`pty-telnet`**
+  Launches the telnet command within a pseudo-terminal (PTY) session.
+This allows interactive communication with a remote Telnet server, enabling the AI to respond to prompts such as 'login:' or 'Password:' just like a human user.
+The PTY environment ensures that the terminal behaves like a real TTY device, which is required for many Telnet servers.

 - **`pty-cabal`**
   Launches a cabal repl session within a specified project directory, loading a target Haskell file.
   Supports argument passing and live code interaction.

 - **`pty-stack`**
-  Launches a stack repl session within a specified project directory, loading a target Haskell file.
+  Launches a stack repl session in a pseudo-terminal using the specified project directory, main source file, and arguments.
-  Supports argument passing and live code interaction.

 - **`pty-ghci`**
-  Launches a GHCi session within a specified project directory, loading a target Haskell file.
+  Launches a GHCi session in a pseudo-terminal using the specified project directory, main source file, and arguments.
-  Supports argument passing and live code interaction.

 - **`proc-spawn`**
   Spawns an external process using the specified arguments and enables interactive communication via standard input and output.
 Unlike PTY-based execution, this communicates directly with the process using the runProcess function without allocating a pseudo-terminal.
 Suitable for non-TUI, stdin/stdout-based interactive programs.